What is my council tax bill?

 Council tax bills for the coming year are issued on or before 30 April.

 This guide outlines how you can start paying council tax on a property for the first time, what happens if you miss a payment, and what happens when you move home.
-You can jump to the section you want using the links below.

 How do I start paying council tax?